Nice3point/RevitExtensions/Readme.md

 Starting with Revit 2024 **SetImage** and **SetLargeImage** extensions support Light and Dark UI themes.

-When the provided URI contains "light" or "dark" (case-insensitive), the extensions automatically modify the URI to match the current UI theme.
+When the provided image name contains "light" or "dark" (case-insensitive), the extensions automatically modify the URI to match the current UI theme.
 For example:

 ```csharp